-I have been tutoring in London for the past 5 years.
+I have been tutoring in London for the past 6 years, and online more recently.
 My specialist subjects are French, Latin and English, General Common Entrance preparation in the Humanities and 11+ preparation in English.

 I have been teaching both Latin and French from beginner level for the past 3 years and have developed my own course and worksheets to complement any set textbooks a school may prescribe.